davidsaltacc/cookieclicker-improved/README.md

 not even improved just a lil menu w/a autoclicker and some other thingz

-run the contents of load.js in your console to start it press shift to toggle the menu
+run the contents of load.js in your console to start it press U to toggle the menu